 For us to qualify as a REIT under the Code, not more than 50% of the value of our outstanding stock may be owned, directly or indirectly, by five or fewer individuals (including certain entities treated as individuals for this purpose) during the last half of a taxable year.
-For the purpose of assisting our qualification as a REIT for U.S. [ederal income taxpurposes, among other purposes, our charter prohibits beneficial or constructive ownership by any person or group of more than 90%, in value or number of shares, whichever is more restrictive, of the outstanding shares of our outstanding common stock, or 90% in value or number of shares, whichever is more restrictive, of our outstanding earliel stock of all classes or series, which we refer to as the "Ownership Limit."
-The constructive ownership lus under the Code and our charter are complex and may cause shares of the outstanding common stock or our capital stock by a person could cause another person to constructively own in excess of 90% of our outstanding common stock or our capital stock by a person could cause another person to constructively own in excess of 90% of our outstanding common stock or our capital stock, respectively, and thus violate the Ownership Limit.
+For the purpose of assisting our qualification as a REIT for U.S. federal income tax purposes, among other purposes, our charter prohibits beneficial or constructive ownership by any person or group of more than 9.9%, in value or number of shares, whichever is more restrictive, of the outstanding shares of our outstanding common stock, or 9.9% in value or number of shares, whichever is more restrictive, of our outstanding capital stock of all classes or series, which we refer to as the "Ownership Limit."
+The constructive ownership rules under the Code and our charter are complex and may cause shares of the outstanding common stock owned by a group of related persons to be deemed to be constructively owned by one person.
+As a result, the acquisition of less than 9.9% of our outstanding common stock or our capital stock by a person could cause another person to constructively own in excess of 9.9% of our outstanding common stock or our capital stock, respectively, and thus violate the Ownership Limit.
 There can be no assurance that our board of directors, as permitted in the charter, will not decrease this Ownership Limit in the future.
-Any attempt to own or transfer shares of our capital stock in excess of the Ownership Limit without the consent of our chart of a charitable trust, and the person who attempted to acquire such excess shares, or in the transfer being void.
+Any attempt to own or transfer shares of our common stock or capital stock in excess of the Ownership Limit without the consent of our board of directors will result either in the shares in excess of the limit being transferred by operation of our charter to a charitable trust, and the person who attempted to acquire such excess shares not having any rights in such excess shares, or in the transfer being void.